haza79/MT5-Smart-Money-Concept-Indicator/README.md

 ## Overview

 The **Smart Money Concept with Price Action** indicator for MetaTrader 5 is a powerful tool designed for traders who follow institutional trading strategies.
-Built by a programmer with optimization in mind, this indicator is engineered for **fast performance**, **low memory usage**, and **minimal CPU overhead**.
+This indicator is **currently under development**, with **daily updates** and continuous improvements being made.
+Built by a programmer with a focus on optimization, it aims to provide **fast performance**, **low memory usage**, and **minimal CPU overhead**.

-With its focus on the latest price data, the indicator helps traders identify key market structures, such as **Break of Structure (BOS)**, **Change of Character (CHOCH)**, and significant swing points, with precision and speed.
+Once completed, this indicator will assist traders in identifying key market structures, such as **Break of Structure (BOS)**, **Change of Character (CHOCH)**, and significant swing points, with precision and speed.

 ---

-## Key Features
+## Key Features (Work in Progress)

 ### 🔥 **Optimized for Performance**
-- **Efficient Algorithm**: Processes only the latest price data to ensure calculations are quick and accurate.
+- **Efficient Algorithm**: Focused on processing only the latest price data for quick and accurate calculations.
-- **Low Resource Usage**: Minimizes CPU and memory consumption, even on older or less powerful systems.
+- **Low Resource Usage**: Aims to minimize CPU and memory consumption, making it suitable for all systems.

 ### 📉 **Clear and Minimalistic Display**
-- **Line Buffers**: Uses MT5 line buffers for drawing lines instead of creating graphical objects, reducing the load on the platform's graphical resources.
+- **Line Buffers**: Utilizes MT5 line buffers for drawing lines instead of creating graphical objects, reducing graphical load.
-- **Arrow Display**: Employs arrows to mark key price points, ensuring clarity without clutter.
+- **Arrow Display**: Marks key price points with arrows for clarity without clutter.

 ### ⚡ **Fast Calculations**
-- Prioritizes analyzing recent price data, avoiding unnecessary recalculations for historical data.
+- Designed to analyze recent price data while avoiding unnecessary recalculations for historical data.
-- Ideal for traders who need real-time insights in fast-moving markets.

 ### 🎯 **Price Action Focus**
-- Highlights essential elements of market structure:
+- Planned features include:
-  - **Swing Highs** and **Swing Lows**
+  - Highlighting **Swing Highs** and **Swing Lows**
-  - **Break of Structure (BOS)**
-  - **Change of Character (CHOCH)**
+  - Detecting **Break of Structure (BOS)** and **Change of Character (CHOCH)**
-- Assists traders in understanding market phases and potential trade setups.
+  - Visualizing market phases and potential trade setups

 ---

-## Benefits
+## Project Status

-- **Improved Performance**: Optimized for smooth operation on all systems, ensuring a seamless trading experience.
-- **Reduced Platform Load**: Utilizes efficient graphical techniques to avoid overloading the MT5 platform.
-- **Real-Time Insights**: Focuses on the most relevant and up-to-date price action data.
+This indicator is a **work in progress**.
+Daily commits are being made to:
+- Enhance functionality
+- Optimize performance
+- Add new features based on trader feedback

 ---

 ## Installation

-1. **Download the Indicator**:
+1. **Clone or Download**:
+   - Clone the repository or download the `.mq5` file (work-in-progress version).
-   - [Smart Money Concept with Price Action Indicator for MT5](#) *(Add your download link here)*
+   - [Repository Link](#) *(Add your GitHub repository link here)*

 2. **Install in MT5**:
    - Open MetaTrader 5.